 Articles and books published by AOTA or AOTA Press; materials on the AOTA Web site; and other materials published by AOTA are copyrighted by AOTA and may not be published elsewhere, in whole or in part, without permission from AOTA.

-AOTA copyrighted materials include The American Journal of Occupational Therapy (AJOT), OT Practice, OT Week, the Special Interest Section (SIS) Quarterly newsletters, the AOTA 1-Minute Update, online workshops, and single-title publications.
+AOTA copyrighted materials include The American Journal of Occupational Therapy (AJOT), OT Practice, OT Week, SIS Quarterly Practice Connections, AOTA's OT Practice Pulse, AOTA Alerts, online workshops, and single-title publications.

 AOTA has partnered with the Copyright Clearance Center to meet our readers’ licensing needs.
 The Copyright Clearance Center’s RightsLink™ service enables readers to quickly and easily purchase reprints and obtain permission to reuse content from AOTA publications.